Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Enrolled Agent (EA)

 Tax professionals may be interested in earning the Enrolled Agent (EA) credential.
 Created by the IRS, this designation identifies individuals qualified to represent U.S. taxpayers in personal and business tax matters, such as collections and appeals.
 EAs typically have extensive experience preparing a wide range of federal and state tax returns.
-The EA is the highest credential issued by the IRS.
+The EA is the highest credential the IRS awards.

 Financial consultant Ethan Richardson highlighted the IRS’s role in authorizing this credential and explained what’s involved in obtaining it.
 “Candidates must pass a three-part exam covering individual and business tax returns, tax planning and representation,” Richardson explained.
 “Taxation experts are qualified to advise, prepare and represent taxpayers.”